I’ll never forget the first time I tried potato leek soup.

-More than 20 years later, I’ve been dreaming about comfort foods that can be made from semi-shelf-stable ingredients while my family and I are staying close to home because of the pandemic, and this soup immediately came to mind.
+More than 20 years later, I’ve been dreaming about comfort foods that are gluten-and-dairy-free, and this soup immediately came to mind.
 After some trial and error, success!
 To me, it tastes just like the original, minus the butter and heavy cream.
 With a green salad and a crisp glass of white wine, it’s comfort in a bowl.

 Please note: This post includes affiliate links to featured products for your convenience.
 If you make a purchase using one of the links, I may receive a small commission, at zero extra cost to you.
 Win-win!

 - Small bowl

 - Immersion blender

 - 1 cup gluten-free, dairy-free, soy-free oat milk (I used Oatly)